zyedidia / lfi

 Technical Summary

 The LFI sandboxer only accepts ELF binaries that pass a verification step to ensure they are safe to run.
 This verifier works by analyzing binary machine code to ensure that the program will not access memory outside of its 4GiB region or execute any system calls or other "unsafe" instructions.
-The verifier is extremely simple, and is implemented in only a few hundred lines of code, located in lfi-verify/src/verifier.rs.
+The verifier is extremely simple, and is implemented in only a few hundred lines of code, located in lfi-verify/arm64/verify.c.
 Thanks to the verifier, the compiler used to generate the code is untrusted, so bugs in LLVM or GCC cannot cause security vulnerabilities.
 This approach is both more secure and more performant than current approaches that rely on a trusted compiler like Cranelift.
-The verifier is also efficient, and can process machine code at a throughput of roughly 30 MiB/s on a Macbook Air.
-On ARM64, we also have optimizations that allow the verifier to process code at a throughput of 500 MiB/s, and we are working on adapting this to x86-64.
+The verifier is also efficient, and can process machine code at a throughput of 100+ MiB/s on a Macbook Air.

 In addition, LFI binaries may be generated by any LFI-compatible compiler toolchain.
 LFI-compatible Clang and GCC toolchains are provided.